 The Swedish energy policy is based on the same foundations as the energy cooperation in the European Union (EU) and seeks to reconcile environmental sustainability, competitiveness and security of supply.
 The vision is that, by 2050, Sweden has a sustainable and resource efficient supply of energy and no net emissions of greenhouse gases in the atmosphere.

-In order to realize the vision and implement the EU Renewables Directive, the following national targets for renewable energy and efficient use of energy in Sweden by 2020 have been set:
+In order to realize the vision and implement the EU 20-20-20-targets, the following national targets for renewable energy, reduction of carbon emission and efficient use of energy in Sweden by 2020 have been set:

-The forecast for Sweden in 2013 is that by 2020 the first two goals will be achieved with margin, while the last goal concerning efficient energy use is more uncertain.
+The forecast for Sweden in 2015 is that in 2020 the first three goals will be achieved with margin, while the last goal concerning efficient energy use is more uncertain.

 Fundamental to the long-term Swedish energy policy are general economic policy instruments such as carbon tax, international emissions trading and tradable certificates for renewable electricity.
 From the perspective of ocean energy technology development, the renewable electricity certificate system (a tradable green certificate system) is the most relevant policy instrument.